Gall–Peters projection: Simplified formula

-where $\lambda$ is the longitude from the central meridian (in radians), $\varphi$ is the latitude, and R is the radius of the globe used as the model of the earth for projection.
+where $\lambda$ is the longitude from the central meridian (in radians), $\varphi$ is the latitude, and $R$ is the radius of the globe used as the model of the earth for projection.
 Hence the sphere is mapped onto the vertical cylinder, and the cylinder is stretched to double its length.
 The stretch factor, 2 in this case, is what distinguishes the variations of cylindric equal-area projection.

 Relation to cylindric equal-area projections

 The various specializations of the cylindric equal-area projection differ only in the ratio of the vertical to horizontal axis.
 This ratio determines the standard parallel of the projection, which is the parallel at which there is no distortion and along which distances match the stated scale.
 The standard parallels of the Gall–Peters are 45° N and 45° S. Several other specializations of the equal-area cylindric have been described, promoted, or otherwise named.

 Origins and naming

 The Gall–Peters projection was first described in 1855 by the Scottish clergyman James Gall, who presented it along with two other projections at the Glasgow meeting of the British Association for the Advancement of Science (the BA).
 He gave it the name "orthographic" and formally published his work in 1885 in the Scottish Geographical Magazine.
 The projection is suggestive of the orthographic projection in that distances between parallels of the Gall–Peters are a constant multiple of the distances between the parallels of the orthographic.
-That constant is √2.
+That constant is $\sqrt2$.

-In 1967, the German filmmaker Arno Peters independently devised a similar projection, which he presented in 1973 as the "Peters world map".
+In 1967, the German historian Arno Peters independently devised a similar projection, which he presented in 1973 as the "Peters world map".
 Peters's original description of his projection contained a geometric error that, taken literally, implies standard parallels of 46°02′ N/S. However the text accompanying the description made it clear that he had intended the standard parallels to be 45° N/S, making his projection identical to Gall's orthographic.
 In any case, the difference is negligible in a world map.

 The name "Gall–Peters projection" seems to have been used first by Arthur H. Robinson in a pamphlet put out by the American Cartographic Association in 1986.
 Before 1973 it had been known, when referred to at all, as the "Gall orthographic" or "Gall's orthographic".
 Most Peters supporters refer to it as the "Peters projection".
 During the years of controversy, the cartographic articles tended to use one name or the other, while acknowledging both names.
 In recent years "Gall–Peters" seems to dominate.